 Multiple trains travel between Bangkok’s Hua Lamphong Station and Chiang Mai Station daily.
 The journey takes around twelve to 15 hours, although delays are pretty common.

 Second-class tickets cost around $15.
 These seats have a carriage with fans.
 The third-class compartments have wooden benches, not really a good idea for a 15-hour journey, given that the seats are not always allocated.
 Air-conditioned carriages are a little more expensive.

 If you prefer to travel at night, there are bunks in the sleeping carriage.
 The second-class bunks can be booked for $25-$30.
 There are also beds available in the air-conditioned carriages at a higher price.

 Train tickets are available on all major train stations, or you can buy them from agents or online.
-I highly recommend to get your ticket a day before your trip, or several days if your trip coincides with any major holiday.
+I highly recommend getting your ticket a day before your trip or several days if your trip coincides with any major holiday.